 - Control of Inflammation

-Disclaimer – It must be stressed here that whilst this blog helps to bring sleep issues to your attention through the promotion of World Sleep Day.
-It makes no attempt to be an authority on sleep and you are strongly advised to get qualified help if you are having sleep problems.
+We strongly advise you to get qualified help if you have sleep problems.
 The suggestions in this blog are very generalized and intended to be innocuous.
-They may help to try but they are not an attempt to replace professional medical advice which we strongly advise you to seek out first if you are having problems.
+The tips may help, but they are not an attempt to replace professional medical advice, which we recommend you seek out first if you are having problems.